debasishbiswal/Save-The-Universe-Text-adventure-game-/README.md

-**Introduction:
-      This game you are about to play is called 'Save the Universe' and it is a game based on Marvel Cinematic Universe.
+      This is a game called 'Save the Universe' and based on The Marvel Cinematic Universe.
       To win this game you have to pass three levels.
 After winning level 1, You will be able to enter level 2 and after, if you manage to beat level 2 you will be able to face off level 3.
 In this game